xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 ![nc55-mod-block-diagram.jpg]({{site.baseurl}}/images/nc55-mod-block-diagram.jpg){: .align-center}

-We are also extending the fixed-form factor portfolio with 3 new 1RU options:
+We are also extending the fixed-form factor portfolio with 3x 1RU and 2x 2RU

 - NCS55A1-36H-S
 - NCS55A1-36H-SE-S
 - NCS55A1-24H
+- NCS-55A2-MOD-HD-S
+- NCS-55A2-MOD-S

 Let's get started with the 36 ports options.